San Diego

 People who use drugs in San Diego can now get up to six free doses of the overdose-reversal drug, Narcan, also known as naloxone.
 The first time they get naloxone, they get a supply of two doses.
 After they have used those doses, they can return to get up to six more doses per visit.

 The machines dispense the nasal form of the drug, which is what they will learn to use by watching a video.
-They are also asked for some basic information and will scan a barcode to dispense their Narcan.
+They are also asked for basic information and will scan a barcode to dispense it.

 Free Narcan Helps Create More Equity in Recovery

 Giving people the opportunity to save lives is the ultimate goal of harm reduction programs.
-Harm reduction can help people who use drugs survive until they are able to choose to get sober.
+Harm reduction can help people who use drugs survive until they can choose to get sober.
+Naloxone is an important tool for saving lives and reversing overdose deaths.
+They help people with opioid use disorder live to get sober another day.

 Harm Reduction and Fentanyl Overdose Prevention